parts4heat/odoo/p4h_product_sequence/README.rst

 Product Sequence
 ================

-This module was derived from the original OCA product_sequence module and modified for Parts4Heating.

 This module creates a new field for P4H Part Numbers and automatically populates it.
 The P4H Part Number (p4h_code) is unique (SQL constrained), readonly via the UI and required.
+Import scripts for MIF files will auto-populate this field.
+If left blank, the next number in sequence will be used, and the number will start with a P.

+This module was derived from the original OCA product_sequence module and modified for Parts4Heating.

 Installation
 ============